mgheorghe/DASH/documentation/general/program-scale-testing-requirements/hero-implementation-details.md

 #### Common topologies:

-End objective is to test the smartswitch, but we can start testing much earlied by using a standalone DPU or by combinint a switch with an appliance.
+End objective is to test the smart switch, but we can start testing much earlier by using a standalone DPU or by combining a switch with an appliance.

 ###### stand alone DPU